Soviet aircraft carrier Minsk

 Minsk (Минск) is an aircraft carrier (heavy aircraft cruiser in Russian classification) (Note: Due to restrictions imposed by the Montreux Convention limiting the tonnage of aircraft carriers traveling through the Bosporus, all Soviet and Russian aircraft carriers are named as aircraft carrying cruisers.
 In the case of Minsk, this accurately reflects the ship's mission and weapons fit.) that served the Soviet Navy and the Russian Navy from 1978 to 1994.
 She was the second vessel to be built.

 From 2000 to 2016 she was a theme park known as Minsk World in Shatoujiao, Yantian, Shenzhen, China.

 In April 2016, Minsk was towed to Jiangsu for exhibition.
-On 16 August 2024, she was burnt in a fire in Nantong, Jiangsu province.
+On 16 August 2024, she caught fire in Nantong, Jiangsu province.

 History

 Russian service

 Named after the capital city of Belarus, Minsk was laid down in 1972, launched on 30 September 1975, completed on 27 September 1978.

 Minsk operated with the Pacific Fleet.
 Shortly after the Sino-Vietnamese War of 1979, Minsk was deployed to the South China Sea, making a port of call at Cam Ranh Bay, Vietnam, in September 1980.
 She visited Vietnam again in 1982 during her second deployment before sailing onto the Indian Ocean.
 In 1984, Minsk, the landing ship Aleksandr Nikolayev, and Vietnam forces conducted the Soviet Navy's first amphibious landing in Vietnam.

 Soviet cosmonaut Oleg Grigoriyevich Kononenko survived an aircraft ejection on the Minsk in 1979.
 On September 8, 1980, he was killed in the crash of a Yakovlev Yak-38 VTOL fighter on the Minsk.

 The carrier was retired, and decommissioned on 30 June 1993, as a result of a major accident (details not known) which required the facilities at the Chernomorskiy yard, in Mykolayiv, located in the newly independent Ukraine (the reasons for not attempting a repair are not known).